antqa/DataExporterBundle/Resources/doc/index.md

 ### Render to memory
 Maybe sometime you a need render data to variable.
-EEDataExporter support this.
+AntQaDataExporterBundle support this.
 You must set parameter `memory` into setOption eg.:
 ```php
 $exporter->setOptions('csv', array('fileName' => 'file', 'separator' => ';', 'memory' => true));
 //set data...